The Hitchhiker's Guide to Facebook Web Tracking with Invisible Pixels and Click IDs

 \section{Introduction}

-Undoubtedly, advertising is the primary source of revenue for Facebook (now Meta).
-Recent reports suggest that Meta had 117.9 billion revenue in 2021~\cite{facebook-statistics}, 97.5\% out of which was generated from advertising of third parties on \FB and Instagram~\cite{third-party-adv-revenue}.
-This revenue was achieved due to millions of ad campaigns whose success lied, in part, on key behavioral data and \FB user tracking.
+Undoubtedly, advertising is the primary source of revenue for Facebook (\FB, now Meta)\cite{bid-prices}.
+Recent reports suggest that Meta had 117.9 billion revenue in 2021~\cite{facebook-statistics}, 97.5\% of which was generated from advertising of third parties on \FB and Instagram~\cite{third-party-adv-revenue}.
+This revenue was achieved due to millions of ad campaigns whose success relied, in part, on key behavioral data and \FB user tracking.

-In addition to its traditional tracking mechanisms, such as cookies, \FB recently launched the \FB Click ID (\FBCLID): a \emph{one-time} tag that \FB appends to outbound links (\eg ads, websites, \etc) that are shared on its platform.
-When a user clicks on an ad on \FB, the outbound request includes a \FBCLID query parameter that is transmitted to the landing page of the third party.
+Indeed, \FB uses cookies produced by its \FBpixel for user activity tracking purposes.
+This \emph{third-party}, JavaScript-based \FB code sets a \emph{first-party} cookie (\textbf{\fbp}) on a website and transmits it back to \FB to track the visitor.
+However, it cannot actually point to the \emph{real} identity of the user: it is a cookie unique per browser and website, but it is not the \emph{real} identity of the user\footnote{\emph{Real identity}: The user identity as is known to \FB: \ie the \FB account of the user.}.
+Potentially to amend this issue, \FB recently (2018) introduced the \FB Click ID (\FBCLID): a \emph{one-time} tag that \FB appends to outbound links (\eg ads, websites, \etc) that are shared on its platform.
+When a user clicks on an ad (or other external article) on \FB, the outbound request includes a \FBCLID query parameter that is transmitted to the landing page of the third party.